How Crypto Copy Trading Works

 What is the minimum investment for crypto copy trading?

 Most platforms require $100-$500 minimum.
-Exness Social Trading requires $200 minimum investment.
+PrimeXBT requires minimal investment to start.
 Start small to test the platform and providers before increasing allocation.
+You may also find our crypto momentum trading helpful.

 How do I choose which crypto trader to copy?